Characters : Demogoblin

 After losing fights with Spider-Man and the second Green Goblin (Harry Osborn), the Hobgoblin (Jason Macendale) took advantage of the Inferno crisis by following several demons back to their lair and confronting their demonic lord, N'Astirh.
 Macendale wanted enough power to defeat his enemies, and offered his soul to N'Astirh in exchange for such power.
 When N'Astirh stopped laughing, the demon lord decided that Macendale's effrontery was worth something even if his soul wasn't, and had him possessed by a particularly unstable demon.
 This gave Macendale the physical strength he craved, coupled with superhuman speed and endurance.
 (The Spectacular Spider-Man #147)

 Macendale and the demon shared his body for some time, but the creature began too take dominance over him.
 Macendale's focus on wealth and power was being replaced by the creature's desire to make the world a more holy, pure place.
 The demon was a religious fanatic who had no interest in personal wealth or position.
-He claimed to be a member of a group of demons called the "Righteous," who were determined to destroy all sinners and thus gain redemption.

 While in prison, Macendale was suffering wracking pain from the transformations into the demonic Hobgoblin, which were happening with greater frequency.
 He was soon broken out of jail by a group of mercenaries, hired by Richard Fisk, who wanted him to kill Spider-Man and Peter Parker.
 The transformations were continuing unpredictably after he found the web head, and the demon tore free of Macendale.
 He intended to kill his former host but was stopped by Spider-Man, who dubbed him "Demogoblin."
 Spidey quipped "That's an appropriate name for someone so ugly."
 He stopped laughing after realizing that punching Demogoblin caused him to burn his hand.
 The demon was weak from the separation and fled, claiming that the Lord must have wanted him to spare Spider-Man and Macendale.
 (Web of Spider-Man #86)